NDAyotteS/CMPE458-phase2/phase2-w25/documentation/README.md

 ```
 ## Loops
-Parses while and repeat-until loops of form seen below:
+Parses while and repeat-until loops.

+All loops must have an expression as their loop case.

+The parser does not check that the given expression is a logical one, and as such non-logical
+statements (like the expression 5+5) would be accepted and considered okay.
 ```
 # valid cases
 while(expression){